Mr-Goose777/BrainResetDevice/README.md

     An step by step explaination to do the above can be found here: https://www.arduino.cc/en/Guide/ArduinoNano

+    **You will need to add the elapsedMillis library by  pfeerick, you can do so in Arduino IDE by going to Tools -> Manage Linraries.**

 The reason I built this are the following studies:
 Multi-sensory Gamma Stimulation Ameliorates Alzheimer’s-Associated Pathology and Improves Cognition   (https://doi.org/10.1016/j.cell.2019.02.014)